2008 Artsfest

 All day long visitors, students and faculty are encouraged to take part in one of the most popular parts of last year's Artsfest, a large-scale, cooperative mural.
 2007's mural featured centrally in the closing exhibition and found a home in GSU's atrium for many months afterward.
 Beyond the fun and excitement offered from working together on such a huge project, the mural, placed centrally in the Hall of Honors, acts a hub of activity where visitors to Artsfest can meet art faculty and students and find information on the workshops offered.

-GSU's student-run Art Forum Club will not only be welcoming visitors and participating in the day’s events, but will also be showcasing student art in a unique way that will allow everyone to take home a souvenir.
-A set of note cards featuring ten outstanding works of art by current GSU students will be available for purchase throughout the day.
+In addition, a set of note cards featuring ten outstanding works of art by current students and GSU alumni will be available for purchase throughout the day.
 100% of the proceeds from this sale will go toward financing the club’s efforts in promoting the art of GSU students, and enriching the learning experience by funding guest lectures, on-campus events, and trips related to the arts, not to mention the annual GSU student art exhibition.
-Printing of this unique set of cards is limited, so get yours before they’re all gone during Artsfest 2008.
+Printing of this unique set of cards is limited, so get yours before they’re all gone during Artsfest 2009.